saralstalin/SaralSQL/README.md

 ## ⚡ Performance

-- Tested on real-world projects with **1000+ SQL files — full index in under 1 minute**
+- Tested on real-world projects
 - Designed to stay responsive even on large codebases

 ---